vinodkd/guts/src/book/01_size.md

 So how do we put some numbers against these ideas?
 We're slightly better off than before, but we still don't yet know to size the atomic operations, nor do we know the size of the containers themselves.
 All we have determined so far is: *If* we know the sizes of the operations and their containers, the overall size is an accumulation of individual sizes.

+### Review

-Maybe a program in a high level language is closer to the application of programming as opposed to its core.
+Ok, so `Hello World` helped us understand compound operations and containers, but didnt help much with understanding the nature and size of the operationsMaybe a program in a high level language is closer to the application of programming as opposed to its core.
 Maybe we need to look at a simpler model of programming?

 <a name="ssi"></a>
 Down to the basics - SSI